1. Stopped By The Police On The Street, Now What?

 ANSWER:

 No. If the police officers are attempting to question you, your friends or your siblings, do not tell them to run.
-If you do this, you may be regarded as interfering with or obstructing the police officer from performing their duties.
-You could be arrested and charged for this offence.
+If you do this, you may be regarded as interfering with or obstructing the police officer from performing their duties which is its own offence.
+You could be arrested and charged for this even if you did nothing else wrong.

 i.
 If the officer's language is not my first language, can I tell them without waiving my rights?